 If possible, a video inspection should be made ASAP to determine the extent of the problem.
 If diffusers gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established FPOM coordination procedure.

 Repairs shall be made as quickly as possible unless coordinated differently.

+Clean debris from diffuser pits using a rolling operation.
+Diffusers are opened for a period of ~5 minutes, one at a time, starting with the furthest diffuser upstream to allow debris in the pits to be flushed down the ladder.
+This should be done at A-branch, B-branch, Cascades Island, and any other diffuser deemed necessary by Project Fisheries.
+This should be done in November before the start of winter maintenance, and in summer during the same time as ROV inspections in order to minimize impacts on fish passage.

 Comments: